Lil Wayne

-In February 2010, Wayne released his seventh studio album, Rebirth, which experimented with rap rock and was met with generally negative reviews.
-A month later in March 2010, Lil Wayne began serving an 8-month jail sentence in New York after being convicted of criminal possession of a weapon stemming from an incident in July 2007.
-His eighth studio album I Am Not a Human Being (2010) was released during his incarceration, while his 2011 album Tha Carter IV was released following his release.
-Tha Carter IV sold 964,000 copies in its first week in the United States.
-His twelfth studio album Tha Carter V was released in 2018 after multiple delays.
-Wayne's thirteenth album, Funeral, was released in early 2020.
+Carter's seventh studio album, Rebirth (2010), experimented with rap rock and was released to generally negative critical reception.
+A month after its release, he began serving an 8-month jail sentence for criminal possession of a weapon stemming from an incident in 2007.
+His eighth album, I Am Not a Human Being (2010), was released during his incarceration, while his ninth album, Tha Carter IV (2011), followed months after his release from prison.
+Despite mixed reviews, Tha Carter IV sold 964,000 units in its first-week in the U.S. His twelfth studio album, Tha Carter V (2018)—preceded by I Am Not a Human Being II (2013) and Free Weezy Album (2015)—was released following long-term delays and label disputes, and was met with 480,000 in first-week sales.
+His thirteenth album, Funeral (2020), became his fifth non-consecutive number one album.
+He released his fourteenth album, Tha Carter VI, in June 2025.